laindomJS/developer-resources/README.md

 ## Developers Resources

-This repository is a compilation of multiple tools and libraries that a developer might need.
-Some I have used and others have seemed interesting and important.
+This repository is a compendium of interesting tools, libraries and frameworks for web developers (mainly FrontEnd).

 The repository is divided into sections that represent the usefulness of the tools, to have a specific order.

 ## Sections

 - Visual Studio Code Extensions